 You can confirm that by switching off the stereo system to unplug the left RCA cable and plug in the right RCA cable to the left stereo output.
 The speaker will not give any output, indicating that the RCA cable is faulty.

-However, if the left speaker stops working after plugging it on the right channel, then your head unit has a problem.
+However, if the left speaker stops working after plugging it into the right channel, then your head unit has a problem.

 You should confirm this by switching off the stereo, unplugging the left RCA and fixing the right RCA cable on the left output of your system.